-[had] been no progress made in establishing" such a ministry.
-These comments (and others) suggested EU concern about the impact and implications of the lack of such a Ministry; the absence of such language in 2011 and 2012 leads to the question of whether this is a simple omission, or a reduction in the EU's interpretation of its own requirements.
+strategy [to be] delayed."12 In 2008, it was noted that "there [had] been no progress made in establishing" such a ministry.
+13 These comments (and others) suggested EU concern about the impact and implications of the lack of such a Ministry; the absence of such language since 2011 leads one to question whether the EU has reduced its demands for fulfillment of its own requirements based on what it thinks the market will bear.
 Sectors covered: State-level Ministry of Agriculture; veterinary sector; lack of a phytosanitary agency; food safety: law and lack of agency; reporting and data; uncertainty regarding land ownership (2005 and 2006); labs and certification bodies; government support for agriculture; animal health and disease control; and general coordination.
+Notable changes over time: